 Information associated with the collection of a sample in the field should be recorded in duplicate, at a minimum.
 This is accomplished through the use of network field forms.
-The duplicate copy should be maintained at the site, and should be maintained for a period of at least one year from the date of sample collection.
-Original documentation should be submitted to the appropriate analytical lab and/or the NADP Program Office, as appropriate.
+The duplicate copy should be maintained by the site operator/sponsor, and should be maintained for a period of at least two years from the date of sample collection.
+Original documentation must be submitted to the NADP laboratory along with the field sample.
 The format of these records is specified by the network, and is documented in the Network Operations Manual.
 The use of electronic field forms is encouraged.
-Hardcopy field forms and raingage charts should be maintained at the NADP Program Office for a minimum of 5 years.
-If digitized, and archived, hardcopy field forms and raingage charts at the Program Office may be purged one year from the date of collection.
+Hardcopy field forms and raingage charts should be maintained at the Wisconsin State Records Center for a minimum of 6 years.
+From 2023 forward all raingages are electronic and therefore only legacy raingage charts are maintained.

 Lab notebooks, analyst notebooks, site liaison notebooks, instrument log books, and/or standard solution log books should be maintained and be available for review.
-The Lab Manager, or another individual as designated by the Lab Director, should review these records on a monthly basis.
+The Lab Supervisor, or another designated individual should review these records on a routine basis.
 Record review is indicated by initialing and dating the records.
 Electronic journals and notebooks are acceptable, and should be maintained on a network drive to allow common access and to ensure backup of the file(s).
 File permissions should be such as to prevent inadvertent changes by non-authorized personnel.

 Records associated with internal and external QA programs (i.e., the External Site Survey program and USGS QA programs) should be maintained indefinitely.
 These data should accompany the data that are submitted to the Program Office, and should be identified clearly.
 This includes duplicates, and field QA sample measurements.
 As appropriate, a report documenting results of the external QA Program should be made available to the Program Office.
 For the External Site Survey program, this report should be generated on an annual basis.
 For USGS QA programs, this report should be generated bi-annually.
 An oral report to the Network Operations Subcommittee (NOS) should occur annually for all QA programs.

-Each NADP affiliated laboratory must submit a QA Report to the NADP program office on an annual basis.
+Each NADP constituent laboratory must submit a QA Report to the NADP program office on an annual basis.
 The QA Report should document the results of QA/QC activities during the year, significant equipment changes, significant protocol changes, and Method Detection Limits (MDLs) as determined for the year.
-The QAAG will arrange for the draft QA Report to be reviewed by 3 external reviewers, one of whom may be the QA Manager.
+The QAAG will arrange for the draft QA Report to be reviewed by 3 external reviewers, one of whom may be the NADP QA Manager.
 The final QA Report will be announced by QAAG at the next meeting of the NADP Subcommittees.
 Once accepted, the final QA Report will be made available on the NADP website.

-Changes to network protocol as approved during NADP Committee meetings should be documented as part of the meeting minutes.
-Minutes from the NADP subcommittee meetings should be available on the NADP website within 7 months of the meeting.
+Changes to network protocol, as approved during NADP Committee meetings, should be documented as part of the meeting minutes.
+Minutes from the NADP subcommittee meetings should be available on the NADP website within 60 days of the meeting.
 This allows meeting minutes to be approved before they are posted to the NADP website.